 Rhode Island Resources for Parents & Families

-The Autism Project has been fortunate to collaborate with state agencies, non-profits, and local organizations and businesses to ensure that families have access to education and resources to support healthy child development, developmental screenings & evaluations, post-diagnosis care and support, and safe and inclusive spaces for their children with ASD and other developmental disabilities.
+The Autism Project has been fortunate to collaborate with state agencies, non-profits, and local organizations and businesses to ensure that families have access to education and resources to support healthy child development, developmental screenings & evaluations, post-diagnosis care and support, and safe and inclusive spaces for their children with autism and other developmental disabilities.

 We are grateful to the organizations and agencies below for their collaboration in support of our shared goals.